For many women in America, the election of Donald Trump feels first and foremost like an attack on their bodies.

 Trump will be nominating a candidate to fill the vacancy on the Supreme Court still left after the February 2016 death of Antonin Scalia.
 With a Republican-controlled Senate judiciary committee, anyone Trump picks is likely to get rubber-stamped in, and it will almost certainly be someone “very much in the mold of Scalia,” as he promised.
 We already know who is on his shortlist, and the roster is not exactly filled with champions of reproductive rights.
 It includes Charles Canady, who is on the Supreme Court of Florida, and who, as a congressman in 1995, proposed a federal ban on “partial-birth abortions” (a phrase he coined).
 Another shortlisted candidate, Tenth Circuit Court of Appeals judge Timothy Tymkovich, ruled in the 2014 case Burwell v.
 Hobby Lobby that privately owned companies did not have to provide their employees with contraception as part of their health insurance plans.

-We already know who is on Trumps Supreme Court shortlist, and the roster is not exactly filled with champions of reproductive rights.
 Whoever ends up on the bench, the court will have the same balance as before Scalia’s death, with four liberal justices, four conservative, and the swing voter, Anthony Kennedy.
 However, two of the liberal justices, Ruth Bader Ginsburg and Stephen Breyer, are both over 78, the average age when Supreme Court justices have retired in the past.
 Both are expected to leave the bench before Trump’s term is over.
 This would give him the opportunity to appoint more right-leaning justices, which could threaten the seminal 1973 ruling in Roe v.
 Wade that declared women’s constitutional right to abortion.

 One way that Roe v.
 Wade could be challenged, writes Robin Marty in Cosmopolitan is the Pain Capable Unborn Child Protection Act that Trump promised to pass in his letter to the pro-life community in September.
 The legislation, which failed in the Senate in 2015, bans abortions nationally 20 weeks after fertilization or 22 weeks after gestation.
 Twenty-two weeks, according to most doctors, is too early to detect all fetal anomalies—that means the Act would be conflict with Roe v.
 Wade, which prohibits any ban on abortion before it can be determined if a fetus is damaged or not.
 Marty argues that if the ban becomes federal law, it could be challenged in courts, potentially reaching the Supreme Court and giving the country’s highest justices the opportunity to reassess Roe v.
 Wade.